hritvikgupta/hritvikgupta/README.md

 ## Current Focus
-- 🔭 I’m currently working on with Cognizant as a Co-op Data analayst.
+- 🔭 I’m currently working on with Cognizant as a Data analayst.
 - 🌱 I’m currently learning **Kubernetes, Yaml**
 - 👯 I’m looking to collaborate on **Open Source Projects in NLP and React**
 - 💬 Ask me about **NLP Machine Learning Statistics React.js, Redux, Node.js, Express.js**